Spatiotemporal Knowledge Graphs as Persistent Scene Memory for Embodied Question Answering: Method

 \subsection{Spatiotemporal Object Association}

-Maintaining object identity across temporal sequences is crucial for coherent scene understanding.
+Maintaining object identity over time is crucial for coherent scene understanding.
 Traditional approaches rely on visual similarity metrics, which often fail when objects undergo appearance changes due to lighting, occlusion, or viewpoint variations.
-We propose a semantic-based association mechanism that leverages large language model reasoning \cite{comanici2025gemini, bai2025qwen2} to establish object correspondences across chunks.
+Recent geometry-grounded methods such as SegMASt3R~\citep{jayanti2025segmastr} and propagation-based trackers like SAM~2~\citep{ravi2025sam} address segment matching across frames using visual and spatial cues.
+However, in our chunk-based pipeline, temporally distant observations may lack visual overlap, motivating a semantic association approach based on reasoning over textual object descriptions.
+We propose a semantic-based association mechanism that leverages large language model reasoning~\citep{comanici2025gemini, bai2025qwen2} to establish object correspondences across chunks.